EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 #### GROUP_CONCAT()

-MySQL has the GROUP_CONCAT function, which serves as a string "join" of sorts.
+MySQL has the GROUP_CONCAT function, which serves as a string “join” of sorts.
 We emulate this behavior in PostgreSQL by using the string_agg aggregate function with the delimiter of choice.

 #### CONCAT_WS() - expected to be but not an issue; PG has this function